-If you are facing redundancy then it’s important to obtain advice on your rights to ensure that you are treated fairly.
+If you are facing redundancy, then it’s important to speak to a specialist redundancy solicitor to obtain advice on your rights to ensure that you are treated fairly.
 An employee with at least two years’ service is entitled to a statutory redundancy payment (which normally increases each year in April).
-You may also be entitled to an enhanced redundancy payment as well as other benefits although this will depend on whether you have a contractual right to it.
+You may also be entitled to an enhanced redundancy payment as well as other benefits, although this will depend on whether you have a contractual right to it.
 This contractual right may be contained in your employment contract or in a separate redundancy policy.

 We will always offer you a FREE, no-obligation telephone consultation followed by a reduced fixed fee meeting to give you comprehensive advice and support on your employment issues.

-We can advise you either by telephone or at a face-to-face meeting at our offices.
+We can advise you either by telephone or at a face-to-face meeting at our offices in Ashford, Maidstone or Canterbury.
 We also offer out of hours and weekend appointments to help you to obtain early advice and support.

 Make A Free Redundancy Enquiry Now.

 Please contact Henry Doswell on 01233 722942, complete a Free Online Enquiry or email him at email@example.com for an initial no-obligation discussion.